gk-arthur/congress_hearings/README.md

 # Congress hearings
 This repository contains the codes I developed to analyze the content of oral testimony delivered by congressional committee witnesses.

+A preprint of my work is available here: https://osf.io/preprints/socarxiv/vak93/ - this should be interpreted with caution because I'm currently working on feedback received from the Policy Studies Journal, which highlighted a number of issues that need to be resolved.

 This includes code for quantifying: